DigiBP/26SS_Tierpark_Goldau/README.md

 ## 6. Decision Automation (DMN)

 CV scoring is implemented in `CV_Scoring.dmn` as a single decision table with **Hit Policy: COLLECT (SUM)**.
 All matching rules fire and their point values are summed into a final `cvScore`.
-The score is evaluated directly by a gateway in `Application.bpmn` — no separate shortlist table is needed.
+The score is evaluated directly by a gateway in `Application.bpmn`.
+No separate shortlist table is needed.

 **Threshold:** `cvScore < 45` → Send Cancellation · `cvScore ≥ 45` → Invite to First Interview